Gozala/easing.flow/Readme.md

 Yet another library for creating simple animations with easing functions.
 Things that make it stand out from alternatives is a pure functional API & type safety via [flow][] static type checker.

-Library is a direct port of a wonderful [Easing][Easing Elm] library for an exciting [Elm][] programing language (that is worth checking out).
+Library is a direct port of a wonderful [Easing][Easing.elm] library for an exciting [Elm][] programing language (that is worth checking out).
 It is designed around the idea of: **Easing** functions interpolate a value over time.
 Where value can be a value of any type, including numbers, points and colors.
 In fact you can easily introduce your own value to the mix!

 You can find graphical examples of easing functions on [easings.net][].